keptn-sandbox/slackbot-service/README.md

 The *slackbot-service* is a [Keptn](https://keptn.sh) service that is responsible for interacting with Keptn via a Slack bot.
 You can interact with the bot by e.g., asking for a deployment evaluation.

+**Please note:** If you are looking for the Slack integration that **sends** events from Keptn into a Slack channel, please refer to the [notification-service](https://github.com/keptn-contrib/notification-service).
+The slackbot-service is for triggering actions via the Slackbot and is not listening for events from Keptn.

 The service itself doesn't have to run in the Keptn cluster, however, it is for sure possible.